Greek rescue fund worried stress test delays may deter investors

-The four banks are undergoing a second round of stress tests to check if last summer's 28-billion-euro ($37.89 billion) capital injection has equipped them to absorb future shocks as bad loans keep rising.
+The four banks are undergoing a second round of stress tests to check if last summer's 28-billion-euro (23.25 billion pounds) capital injection has equipped them to absorb future shocks as bad loans keep rising.

 But protracted talks with the "troika" of European Union, International Monetary Fund and European Central Bank inspectors have pushed back the outcome of the tests, which were expected early last month.